Bryan-IT/AWS-SAA-C02-Course/README.md

 An S3 Resource cannot grant access to a group, it is not an identity.
 Groups are used to allow permissions to be assigned to IAM users.

+1) Create group called Developers
+2) Add an IAM user to this group
+3) Add a managed policy to Devloper Group
+4) Now IAM user should have access granted from managed policy

 ### 1.3.4.
 IAM Roles

 A single thing that uses an identity is an IAM User.